 This is the core of your HOD system.
 Just like a radio is of little use without a good antenna, an HOD system is of little use with a poor electrolyzer.
-Try as you might to increase engine efficiency, an inefficient electrolyzer will soak up most of any gains you might achieve by putting out too little LPM of hydroxy for too much current from your battery/alternator.
+Try as you might to increase engine efficiency, an inefficient electrolyzer will soak up most of any gains you might achieve by putting out too little LPM of HHO with too much current from your battery/alternator.

-With most vehicles it's important to stay under 20 amps of current draw to avoid electrical strain on the alternator/battery.
-At 20 amps you should be seeing at least 3 LPM from your electrolyzer with minimal heat. (under boiling temperature) In most cases you should NEVER need to exceed 15 amps of total draw for the supplemental effect of hydroxy to work.
+With most vehicles it's important to stay under 15 amps of current draw to avoid electrical strain on the alternator/battery.
+At 15 amps you should be seeing at least 2 LPM from your electrolyzer with minimal heat. (under 130 F.) In most cases you should NEVER need to exceed 15 amps of total draw for the supplemental effect of hydroxy to work on a 8 to 10 liter engine.

-Note\\ It is never advisable to install a generator that draws more than 15% of your alternators rated amperage output.
+Note It is never advisable to install a generator that draws more than 15% of your alternators rated amperage output.

-Contrary to popular belief, it's not always best to run the maximum hydroxy you can produce.
+Contrary to popular belief, it's NEVER best to run the maximum HHO you can produce.
 For 4 cylinder cars usually 1⁄4 to 1⁄2 LPM is plenty to get the job done.
 6 or 8 cylinders get a little better kick from 1-2 LPM.
+(Please read "How Much HHO" on the following web site.) http://hhoelectronics.weebly.com/tuning-101-ebook.html

 The people out there on YouTube that are trying to build these "mega-cells" for HOD purposes are totally missing the point.
 Are you trying to run the car on water or simply enhance combustion?
 Pick one.
 Too much HHO and you'll actually force the engine to work harder, fighting the upward motion of the piston, screwing up engine timing, and more.
 A little water gas goes a long way, but at least 1⁄4 LPM is essential to begin to do anything.
 Controlling the output of your electrolyzer is a must.
 This is best accomplished with a CCPWM.

 Our New Black Box Controller 3 is the most advanced control system on the market at this point in time.
-The Mighty Mite 5.0+1 has the highest efficiency rating of any electrolyzer currently on the market, With an efficiency rating exceeding 200%.
-The New Pure Power "Y" Tee Mite has the highest output per amp of any electrolyzer on the market and operates at 140% efficiency.
-No other electrolyzer that I know of has reached the 100% level yet.
+The Mighty Mite 6.0RT has the highest efficiency rating of any electrolyzer in the World, With an efficiency rating exceeding 200%.
+The New Pure Power "Y" Tee Mite has the highest output per amp of any electrolyzer on the market and operates at 160% efficiency.
+No other electrolyzer that I know of has reached the 90% level yet.